 - One psychology course (developmental psychology across the life span preferred)

 - One sociology course (must have an SOC prefix or course code)

 All prerequisite courses must be passed with a C or higher.
-Students cannot repeat more than two of the courses in which a C or above is required.
+Students cannot repeat more than two of the prerequisite courses.
 A single course may not be repeated more than once.